 There’s no shame in having a backup plan if your independent professional career hits a rough patch.
 The sharing economy offers a bevy of opportunities to put your skills and assets to use in a non-career-oriented way.

-If you have a car that’s not being used most of the time, why not drive for a ridesharing app like Uber, Lyft, or Sidecar?
+If you have a car that’s not being used most of the time, why not drive for a ridesharing app like Uber or Lyft?
 If you have a spacious, well-kept home, it could be a great candidate for house-sharing via Airbnb, Vrbo, or another vacation rental platform.
 If you meet certain financial criteria, you can explore peer-to-peer lending options through Prosper or Lending Club.

 Task platforms like Handy and TaskRabbit let you put your physical and mental skills to use.
 And goods marketplaces like eBay and Etsy provide lucrative side income opportunities, particularly if you’re a crafty type.
 There’s almost certainly an asset or skill that you can monetize for extra income during professional droughts or economic downturns.